 All these institutes provide 4-year or integrated engineering programs in various fields.
 They include Electronics Engineering, Mechanical Engineering, Civil Engineering, and several other programs.

 To understand the scope of engineering, you can check out the following institutes.
 Along with knowledge and skills in different technical fields, these institutes will also provide placement opportunities.
+According to the last NDRF 2025 data, India’s top 10 engineering colleges are as follows:

-- Indian Institute of Technology (IIT) Madras
+- Indian Institute of Technology Roorkee

-- Indian Institute of Technology (IIT) Bombay
+- Indian Institute of Technology Hyderabad

-- Birla Institute of Technology and Science (BITS) Pilani
+- Indian Institute of Technology Guwahati

-- National Institute of Technology (NIT) Rourkela
+- National Institute of Technology Tiruchirappalli

 How to Select the Right Engineering Course for the Future?